Large illuminated snow flake

 Sure, Canberra experiences a slightly chillier winter than the rest of Australia, but we think that makes it even more magical.
 Instead of cranking up the heater and bundling yourself in blankets, why not embrace the season?

-From whimsical truffle hunts and fiery glass-blowing classes to world-class exhibitions and cosy eats, here are the very best things to do in Canberra this winter.
+From whimsical truffle hunts and fiery glass-blowing classes to world-class exhibitions and cosy eats, here are the very best things to do this winter in Canberra, according to our Travel & News Editor Melissa Woodley.

-RECOMMENDED: Warm up at one of Canberra's best bars and breweries.
+🍺 Warm up at one of Canberra's best bars

 Melissa Woodley